evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/memory-client/type-aliases/MemoryClient.md

 ## Tree Shakeable Actions

-TEVM supports tree-shakeable actions using `createBaseClient()` and the `tevm/actions` package.
+TEVM supports tree-shakeable actions using `createTevmNode()` and the `tevm/actions` package.
 If you are building a UI, you should use tree-shakeable actions to optimize bundle size.
 These are described in detail in the [actions API guide](https://tevm.sh/learn/actions/).

 ## Composing with TEVM Contracts and Bundler